cloud-gov/product/OnboardingChecklist.md

 * [ ] Add them to the [`platform-ops`](https://github.com/orgs/cloud-gov/teams/platform-ops) team in GitHub.
 * [ ] Add them as an admin on the cg-django-uaa [docs](https://readthedocs.org/projects/cg-django-uaa/)
 * [ ] Add them to [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov) so they can participate in team-wide internal communication.
+* [ ] Add them to [our dockerhub org](https://hub.docker.com/orgs/cloudgov) and ensure we're not over our license count
 * [ ] Business Unit Only - Add them to the [cloud.gov inquiries Google Group](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries) so they can keep apprised of prospective new clients.

 `Buddy` will create a separate ticket tied to this one to track the AWS accounts being granted full admin access.